MiFID II Compliance

 The values for these fields flow to and from the exchanges with each order message and are displayed in various windows and widgets.
 Additionally, administrators may control and lock down certain fields to minimize mistakes and ease the burden on end users.

-Algos on the X_TRADER and TT platforms
+Algos on the TT platform

 - Position Transfer